jminjie/resume-hugo/content/portfolio/baked.md

 weight = 1
 +++

 Baked!
-The Musical is an all-Asian show about cannabis-infused Chinese bakery edibles.
+The Musical is a full length musical about cannabis-infused Chinese bakery edibles, featuring an all-Asian cast.
 <!--more-->

 The show premiered at the Chicago Musical Theatre Festival 2020, where it won Best Lyrics, Best Lead, Best Supporting, and Best Ensemble.